casey-cheung/casey-cheung.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in Condensed Matter Physics at the University of Manchester, working in [the National Graphene Institute](https://www.graphene.manchester.ac.uk/ngi/).
+I'm a PhD candidate in Condensed Matter Physics at the University of Manchester, working in [the Two-dimensional (2D) Materials Nanofabrication group](https://www.rglab.co.uk/) at [the National Graphene Institute](https://www.graphene.manchester.ac.uk/ngi/).
 My research focuses on designing and fabricating novel micro-electromechanical systems (MEMS) to study the tribological properties of two-dimensional (2D) materials.